nishantrpai/focus/README.md

 turn on -> thermotat adjusts the heater -> temperature of the room changes

 The temperature of the room is the output.
 The desired temperature is the input.
 The heater is the control.

+Another example is an airplane, that is flying.
+Maintains height even though there are disturbances.

 This app is a controller for yourself.